 Both of these options allow you to reuse the theme when you’re creating new pages and save you a ton of time in your design and development process.

 As you can see, creating a custom WordPress theme is possible even without writing a single line of code.
 Thanks to 10Web’s AI Builder and Elementor, you can easily create custom WordPress themes and reuse them for creating new sites.
 The tips in this article will help you speed up your design workflow and create a custom WordPress theme that you can use for all your WordPress projects.
-Get started today with a 14-day free trial of 10Web’s AI Builder.
+Get started today with a free trial of 10Web’s AI Builder.

 1. Does WordPress need a custom theme?